 Peter earned a BSEE from the University of Miami, an MBA from Florida International University, and a JD from the University of Miami.
 He is a member of the Texas, Florida and District of Columbia bar associations, and is registered with the United States Patent and Trademark Office.
 Mr. Hernandez has over 20 years of experience in industry, engineering and intellectual property management, including transactional matters, business negotiations, patents, trademarks, trade secrets, and copyrights.
 He has negotiated agreements, licensing and technology transfers with universities, as well as provided numerous training sessions and presentations on all aspects of intellectual property.
 Prior to joining FIU, Peter worked as Senior Counsel for companies such as Eastman Kodak, Goodrich Corporation, Texas Instruments, EndoSonics Corporation, and Motorola.

-Aida Reus joined the Division of Research in 2005, and currently serves as the Director of the Post-Award section of the Office of Sponsored Research Administration within the Division of Research.
+Aida Reus joined the Office of Research and Economic Development in 2005, and currently serves as the Director of the Post-Award section of the Office of Sponsored Research Administration within the Office of Research and Economic Development.
 In this capacity, she has overall responsibility for the management and operation of the Post-Award section, which is responsible for the financial administration of contracts and grants awarded to the University.
 Ms. Reus has been with the University since 1981, working in various areas of the Controller's Office including Accounts Payable, Contracts & Grants and Payroll.
 Ms. Reus holds a Bachelor in Business from FIU.